dwyl/learn-flutter/README.md

   -d chrome
 ```

 And you're done!
-Congratulations, you just
+Congratulations, you just unit
-unit *and* integration tested your application.
+*and* integration tested your application.
-Awesome work! :tada:
+Awesome work! 🎉

 # App demo 📱

 We've learnt a lot about basic Flutter principles.
-There is no
+There is no better way of learning them
-better way of learning them by creating an app and applying them!
+by creating an app and applying them!
-In this section, we'll walk you through to creating an
+In this section,
+we'll walk you through
-application that fetches information from a rest API,
+to creating an  application that fetches information from a rest API,
+lists them
-lists them and allows the user to choose his favourites.
+and allows the user to choose his favourites.

 Let's get cracking!

 ## 0. Setting up a new project

+In this walkthrough,
-In this walkthrough we are going to use Visual Studio Code.
+we are going to use Visual Studio Code.
-We will assume you have this IDE installed, as well as the
+We will assume you have this IDE installed,
-`Flutter` and `Dart` extensions installed.
+as well as the `Flutter` and `Dart` extensions installed.
 If not, do so.

 <img width="252" alt="extensions" src="https://user-images.githubusercontent.com/17494745/200812248-0c9336da-74aa-49ff-9aba-758501f4dce2.png">

-After restarting Visual Studio Code, let's create a new project!
+After restarting Visual Studio Code,
+let's create a new project!
-Click on `View > Command Palette`, type `Flutter` and click on
+Click on `View > Command Palette`,
+type `Flutter`
+and click on
 `Flutter: New Project`.
-It will ask you for a name of the new project
+It will ask you for a name of the new project -
-- just type something like 'demo_app' - and then click `Enter` and your
+just type something like "demo_app" -
+and then click `Enter`
-project should start setting up!
+and your project should start setting up!

 Let's run our newly created app.
-On the bottom menu of Visual Studio Code, click on the device button
+On the bottom menu of Visual Studio Code,
+click on the device button
-and you are shown a menu asking you to choose a device you want to run
-the app from.
+and you are shown a menu
+asking you to choose a device you want to run the app from.
 I'll be going with iPhone 14 Pro Max.

 Bottom menu             |  After clicking, you are prompted with this menu
 :-------------------------:|:-------------------------:
 ![](https://user-images.githubusercontent.com/17494745/200813538-ceb06084-95ed-492f-940e-27ceaf86c6da.png)  |  ![](https://user-images.githubusercontent.com/17494745/200813745-5c75d190-5306-4f7c-88da-cffea66d4a27.png)

-After setting up the device, the emulator should be shown.
+After setting up the device,
+the emulator should be shown.
+After that,
-After that, in Visual Studio Code, click on `Run > Start debugging`.
+in Visual Studio Code,
+click on `Run > Start debugging`.
-The build process will start and, after it is finished,
+The build process will start and,
+after it is finished,
 the app will start on the newly created emulator.
 You should now see an "Hello World" app running.
-Awesome! :tada:
+Awesome! 🎉

 <img width="600" alt="hello_world" src="https://user-images.githubusercontent.com/17494745/200814531-31579684-e6ec-4da4-a504-642eb31fedb9.png">

 ## 1. Project structure

 We could implement a really simple project structure for this demo.
-But, just for learning purposes, let's implement a structure that is
+But, just for learning purposes,
+let's implement a structure
-divided into four layers:
+that is divided into four layers:

 - [**presentation**](https://codewithandrea.com/articles/flutter-presentation-layer/):
 consisting of widgets, states (either local or shared) and controllers.